TanvirOnGH/firefox-config/readme.md

 For addons and userscripts configuration, you can find them in the respective directories.

 You can find a list of addons I use [here](https://addons.mozilla.org/en-US/firefox/collections/17970682/TAT-Collection/).
+Note that I don't use all of them (not even a third), and many of the addons listed can be replaced by uBlock Origin.

 ## Additional Tweaks